All-In-Wonder 2006 AGP Edition: specs and benchmarks

 Summary

-Compatibility-wise, this is single-slot card attached via AGP 8x interface.
+Compatibility-wise, this is a single-slot graphics card attached via AGP 8x interface.

 Some basic facts about All-In-Wonder 2006 AGP Edition: architecture, market segment, release date etc.